nimbusscale/dominant-species/docs/conceptual-model.md

 #### Action and Action Step
 An action is something a that can be done to change the state of the game.
 In DS this almost always involves adding or removing a piece from a space.
 Actions are comprised on one or more action steps.
 Many actions in DS would be a single step; a turn in the Adaption phase would include the action of taking an available element and placing it on an animal's space.
 Some actions have multiple steps, such as a turn in the Competition phase.
 A turn in the Competition phase, the faction would have potentially three steps each eliminating an opposing species on a tile of each terrain type associated with the action space their pawn occupies.

+Addition steps can be added to an action in progress.
+A DS example of this would be speciation where the first action step would be choosing the element to speciate on.
+A new step would be created for each tile around that element allowing the player to choose how many new species they wish to place on each tile.

+## Dominant Species Model
+This section will walk through and describe how each phase of DS works.

+### Planning
+The planning phase is straight forward.
+A round is created including turns (in initiative order) for each animal that has available action pawns.
+Each turn an animal can take an action to place an action pawn on an available space in the action display area.

+### Execution Initiative
+This round consists of a single turn with two steps:

+1. Update the Initiative order
+2. Move their action pawn to another available space in the action display area.

+### Execution Adaption
+Each turn takes an action with two steps:

+1. Choosing an element and putting on their animal.
+2. Checking every tile that which the animal has species to determine dominance

+### Execution Regression
+Each animal has a regression protection counter.
+Each action pawn placed on a regression space would increase the animal regression protection counter by one.

+The round in the regression phase includes system turns, along with any animals that have an action pawn in the regression spaces.
+The turns in the round look like this:

+1. A system turn that has two action steps.
+The first action step sets the regression protection of each animal by the number of regression action pawns.
+The second action step sets the regression threat of each animal with the type of elements in the regression box.
+2. Each animal that has an action pawn in the regression space has a turn where they can take one action with a single step choosing to remove one type of element from their regression threat.
+3. A system turn that removes any non-default elements from each animal that has remaining elements types in the regression threat.

+### Execution Abundance
+Each turn takes an action with two steps:

+1. Place the element on a vacant corner of any terrain tile.
+2. Determine dominance for any tiles that touch the new element.

+### Execution Wasteland
+The round consists of a turn of an animal with their action pawn in the space, plus a system turn at the end of the round.

+The animal's turn has a single action with one step to remove an element from the wasteland box.

+The system turn at the end of the round would create and add another turn for each element touching tundra tiles that match a kind of element in the wasteland box.
+These newly created system turns would do the following:

+1. remove the specified element touching tundra tiles that match a kind of element in the wasteland box.
+2. Determine dominance for any tiles that lost an element.

+### Execution Depletion
+A single turn with two actions:

+1. Remove an element from the board matching an element in the depletion box.
+2. Determine dominance for any tiles that lost an element.

+### Execution Glaciation
+A single turn with multiple actions:

+1. Place a tundra tile and score
+2. Return all but one species to each animal
+3. Remove all elements from earth that are surrounded by exactly three tundra tiles.
+4. Determine dominance for any tiles that lost an element.

+### Execution Speciation
+Each turn would have a valuable number of steps with the first step choosing an element to speciate on.
+A new step would be created for each tile around that element allowing the player to choose how many new species they wish to place on each tile.
+The last action step would be checking for dominance.

+### Execution Wanderlust
+When a faction chooses where to place the new terrain tile as part of the Wanderlust action, then a new round is created and inserted to be next in the sequence.
+This new round would include a turn for any faction that had adjacent species to the newly placed terrain tile allowing them to move to the new tile.
+Once the round added to accommodate the moving is completed, then the next turn in the Wanderlust action track would be taken.

+### Execution Migration

+### Execution Competition

+### Execution Domination

+## Reset
+Three system turns